 I am a huge Guy Fieri fan.
 I understand why some people find him to be a lot: the clothes, the hair, the sunglasses, the corny catch phrases.
 He is a loud presence.
 However, he is very knowledgable and clearly loves food.
 I appreciate how he really seems to care about the restaurants he visits.
 He is constantly working to support the restaurant industry, and for that he has earned my admiration.

-I looked through the list of Triple D locations and found the one I most wanted to try in Philly, the Sidecar Bar & Grille.
+I looked through the list of Triple D locations and found the one I most wanted to try in Philly, Sidecar Bar & Grille.
 Chris excitedly approved of the menu, so he was willing to overlook that Guy Fieri had been there.

-At the restaurant, we ended up in the upstairs dining section.
-The only complaint I’d have is that it was so dark up there.
+At the restaurant, we ended up in the upstairs dining section, which was incredibly dark.
 It was almost like eating dinner inside a movie theater.
 I guess I do understand why it was so dark, since they have a projection screen playing TV against the wall.
 What were they playing on the screen?
 Of course it was Divers, Drive-Ins, and Dives, which airs all night on Fridays on the Food Network.
 Oh how I wish you could have seen Chris’ face when he realized that Fieri was accompanying us to dinner.
 Well, actually you can because I took a picture of it.

 This was a good dinner accompanied by great drinks.
 It looks like this restaurant is doing well since Guy Fieri visited in 2013.
 I would be open to going back another time, even if it just to enjoy more of those cheap cocktails.

 *This post reflect my honest views.
 I did not receive any compensation or other incentives to post this review.